 Vampyres really has no equal in the Gothic horror arena.
 The nature of Fran (Marianne Morris) and Miriam (Anulka) is never explained, but it seems they are most likely ghost who need to feed on living blood to stay material.
 Also there is the sexuality, usually found in many 1970’s films as just sleaze to keep you interested (not that I mind).
 In this film it is a central theme, making the sex much more interesting and dangerous.
 And there is a lot of sex in this film, but it has meaning other than the sake of showing naked flesh, it’s what binds the girl’s relationship together and ultimately may be tearing them apart.

 Director Jose Larraz, who would go on to direct “Black Candles“, turns things on its ear in Vampyres.
-It all at once discards the gothic traditions and enforces the esthetics to create a vampire that truly is original in behavior.
+It all at once discards the Gothic traditions and enforces the aesthetics to create a vampire that truly is original in behavior.
 The characters may not be as fleshed out as one would like but he more than makes up for this with mounds of atmosphere and eeriness.
-Harry Waxman’s cinematography lurks through the gothic landscape creating a feeling of uneasiness that is enhanced by composer James Clarke’s score.
-The primary location, the gothic mansion, is in actuality Oakley Court, famous for several Hammer films and Rocky Horror Picture Show Facts as it is Dr. Frank N Furter’s castle in The Rocky Horror Picture Show (1975).
+Harry Waxman’s cinematography lurks through the Gothic landscape creating a feeling of uneasiness that is enhanced by composer James Clarke’s score.
+The primary location, the Gothic mansion, is in actuality Oakley Court, famous for several Hammer films and Rocky Horror Picture Show Facts as it is Dr. Frank N Furter’s castle in The Rocky Horror Picture Show (1975).